Totally Unicorn

-Totally Unicorn is an Australian metal band originally from Wollongong, New South Wales.
+Totally Unicorn are an Australian metalcore band originally from Wollongong, New South Wales.
 Forming in 2010, the band are best known for their highly energetic and unpredictable live shows, which often feature partial or complete nudity, jumping off the stage or other raised platforms and interacting with individual audience members.
 The band's live reputation has brought them to several high-profile tours and support slots; including shows with Kvelertak, La Dispute, The Chariot, Frenzal Rhomb, Rosetta, Cancer Bats and Tonight Alive.